schibsted/jslt/ideas/time.md

 # Time functions

-The immediate need is for the Amplitude transforms, where we need to be able to parse date/time formats into seconds since epoch.
+The immediate need is for the Amplitude transforms, where we need to be able to parse date/time formats into milliseconds since epoch.
 However, people will almost certainly also need to format date/time values.
 So we need to add functions for this to the language.
 Unfortunately, time is a complicated mess, so there are some tradeoffs involved.

 ## Timestamps only